KU avenges loss to K-State, 90-78

-LAWRENCE, Kan.
-(AP) — Jalen Wilson had 20 points, Kevin McCullar Jr. added 16 points and 13 rebounds, and No. 8 University of Kansas (KU) Jayhawks avenged a loss to No. 7 Kansas State University (K-State) Wildcats just a couple of weeks ago with a 90-78 victory on Tuesday night.
+So with revenge on their mind, Wilson and his pals jumped on the seventh-ranked Wildcats in the rematch Tuesday night.
+He finished with 20 points, Kevin McCullar Jr. had 16 points, and 13 rebounds, and the No. 8 Jayhawks rolled to a 90-78 victory that also tightened the Big 12 standings at the midway point of conference play.

+“It was like a big rub in our face, them storming the court,” Wilson admitted.
+“I always remember stuff like that.”
-Dajuan Harris Jr. scored 18 for the Jayhawks (18-4, 6-3 Big 12), who built a 12-point halftime lead before coasting to their 17th straight home win over the Wildcats in the 10th matchup of top-10 teams in series history.

-KU has rebounded nicely from a rare three-game skid that included the overtime loss to K-State and made sure to avoid taking back-to-back losses in its storied home for the first time since the 1988-89 season.
+Dajuan Harris Jr. added 18 points for the Jayhawks (18-4, 6-3), who built a 12-point halftime lead before coasting to their 17th straight home win over K-State.
+They also won their second straight after a three-game skid and made sure to avoid taking back-to-back losses inside Allen Fieldhouse for the first time since the 1988-89 season.

+“Hey, their guys are hard to guard.
+They’ve got a good team,” KU coach Bill Self said.
+“I actually thought we did a good job, for the most part, and our bench was terrific.
+That was the best our bench has played so far.”

+“They play at a fast pace.
+You know they play better at home,” Nowell said.
+“They started early with turnovers.
+They got out in transition.
+They got the crowd involved.
+They had a huge first half, and I feel like we dug ourselves a hole.”

-In their first Sunflower Showdown on Jan.
+In their first meeting on Jan.
 17, the Wildcats raced to a big early lead and controlled the game until late in the second half, when the Jayhawks forced overtime — only for K-State to win on Johnson’s alley-oop dunk.

 It was the Jayhawks who controlled the rematch.

-They used a 16-7 run in the first half that included a technical foul on K-State coach Jerome Tang to build a 32-19 lead.
-And when Johnson answered with eight straight points for the Wildcats, and the lead was eventually trimmed to four, the reigning national champs pulled away again down the stretch.
+“I didn’t want to get a technical.
+I didn’t mind getting a technical, though,” Tang said.
+“I’ve been in here too many times where I feel like the crowd impacts the referees.
+And they’re human beings, and this is no knock on them.
+I just wanted them to know I did not feel like the calls were being even on both ends.”

-It was 37-32 when Wilson hit back-to-back 3-pointers, and Zach Clemence added one of his own.
-And by the time Wilson made two foul shots with about 10 seconds left, KU had built a 49-37 lead that it took to the break.
+The Wildcats answered with a run of their own, closing within 37-32.
+But that’s when Wilson hit back-to-back 3-pointers, and Zach Clemence, forced onto the court due to foul trouble among starters, added one of his own.

-The Wildcats briefly got within six in the second half before the Jayhawks stretched their lead to as many as 16.
+KU eventually led 49-37 at the break.
+And while the Wildcats briefly got within six in the second half, the outcome never seemed in jeopardy.
+The Jayhawks stretched their lead to 16 before cruising to the finish.

+“I thought we had a bunch of self-inflicted wounds,” Tang said.
+“Part of it was the environment.
+Part of it was the scheme and how we tried to attack them.
+We’ll go back and look at it.”

 OFFICIATING OOPS